 Brauner International is a family-owned Customs broker and freight forwarder whose customer-centric outlook and two guiding principles of integrity and service have remained the focal point of the business since we opened our doors in 1931.

-Now under the guidance of the third generation of the Brauner family, we have offices in Jersey City, JFK Airport and Miami, Florida meeting the needs of importers and exporters around the world from our offices located at some of the largest airports and seaports in the world.
+Now under the guidance of the third generation of the Brauner family, we have offices in Jersey City and JFK Airport meeting the needs of importers and exporters around the world from our offices located at some of the largest airports and seaports in the world.

 Brauner International, or “Brauner & Company” as it was called when we opened our doors, was founded by a German immigrant born in Hamburg in 1899.
 Curt August Herman Brauner (pictured) was a top student and earned an apprenticeship in the most prestigious trade school of his time in the Hamburg system, Freight Forwarding.